Cook Like Czechs

 ➜ Serving

-Let the cooled nut strudel cool, then cut it into slices about 1 ½ inches thick.
+Let the cooled nut roll cool, then cut it into slices about 1 ½ inches thick.
 Place individual slices on a dessert plate, make a cup of coffee or tea and enjoy your dessert!

 ⇢ Check for more Christmas recipes and Easter food